New storms pummel the South as a week of deadly weather marches on

-COLUMBIA, Tenn. — (AP) — A wave of dangerous storms began washing over parts of the South early Thursday, a day after severe weather with damaging tornadoes and large hail killed at least three people in the region.
+COLUMBIA, Tenn. — (AP) — Dangerous storms crashed over parts of the South on Thursday even as the region cleaned up from earlier severe weather that spawned apparent tornadoes, killed at least three people, and gravely injured a boy who was swept into a storm drain as he played in a flooded street.

 A heavy line of storms swept into Atlanta near the end of the morning rush hour.
-Busy hub airports in Atlanta and Charlotte, North Carolina, reported delays Thursday morning.
-Tornado warnings were issued for parts of Tennessee and Alabama.
+Busy hub airports in Atlanta and Charlotte, North Carolina, reported delays.
+The National Weather Service's Storm Prediction Center cited an “enhanced risk” for severe weather from Texas to South Carolina.

 The storms continue a streak of torrential rains and tornadoes this week from the Plains to the Midwest and, now, the Southeast.
 At least four people have died since Monday.
 The weather comes on the heels of a stormy April in which the U.S. had 300 confirmed tornadoes, the second-most on record for the month and the most since 2011.

-Storms had already left more than a quarter-million customers without power Thursday in North Carolina, Tennessee, South Carolina, Georgia, Alabama and Missouri, according to PowerOutage.us.
+Nearly a quarter-million homes and businesses still lacked power Thursday in several Southern states after storms the night before, according to PowerOutage.us.

-A storm Wednesday in northeastern Tennessee damaged homes, injured people, toppled power lines and trees, and killed a 22-year-old man in a car in Claiborne County, north of Knoxville, officials said.
-A second person was killed south of Nashville in Columbia, the Maury County seat, where officials said a tornado had likely touched down and homes were blown off their foundations.
+One in Tennessee damaged homes, injured people, toppled power lines and trees, and killed a 22-year-old man in a car in Claiborne County, north of Knoxville, officials said.
+A second person was killed south of Nashville in Columbia, where officials said a likely tornado blew homes off their foundations.

 Bob Booth had just gotten home to Columbia from Georgia and was sitting down to watch television when he heard a “crazy racket.”